apache/pekko-connectors-kafka/docs/src/main/paradox/testing-testcontainers.md

 * Overriding container settings and environment variables (i.e. to change default Broker config)
 * Apply custom docker configuration to the Kafka and ZooKeeper containers used to create a cluster

-To change defaults for all settings update the appropriate configuration in `akka.kafka.testkit.testcontainers`.
+To change defaults for all settings update the appropriate configuration in `pekko.kafka.testkit.testcontainers`.

 @@ snip [snip](/testkit/src/main/resources/reference.conf) { #testkit-testcontainers-settings }